fedora-python/marshalparser/README.md

 ## Python support

-The code works with Python 3.8
+The code works with Python 3.8 but it should be easy to adjust it for Python 3.7.
+The only difference are position-only arguments in code objects since Python 3.8.

 ## Supported object types